'Baby Shark,' Drinks And Dancing: Lebanon's Protests Are Unlike Any Other

 "Kilon Ya3ne Kilon"

-One of the loudest chants of the protests has been "All of them, means all of them!"
+One of the loudest chants of the protests has been, "All of them means all of them!"
 Protesters aren't singling out any one leader.
-They're sick of the same political elite Lebanon has had for years, from the 81-year-old speaker of parliament — in office for almost three decades — to Prime Minister Saad Hariri, whose billionaire father previously held the post.
+They're sick of the same political elite Lebanon has had for years, from the 81-year-old speaker of Parliament — in office for almost three decades — to Prime Minister Saad Hariri, whose billionaire father previously held the post.

-Leaders scrambled to offer economic reforms but protesters say they're too late, even changing some politicians names on Wikipedia to the "All of them" slogan.
+Leaders scrambled to offer economic reforms, but protesters say they're too late, even changing some politicians' names on Wikipedia to the "All of them" slogan.

 A variation of this chant is "All of them means all of them, and Nasrallah is one of them."
-Hassan Nasrallah, leader of the Lebanese militant group Hezbollah, is a long-revered figure for fighting Israel but he has stirred resentment among some, as his group has gained political power in the same government the protesters want to topple.
+Hassan Nasrallah, leader of the Lebanese militant group Hezbollah, is a long-revered figure for fighting Israel, but he has stirred resentment among some, as his group has gained political power in the same government the protesters want to topple.

 Protesters are also frustrated with the way Lebanon's politics are tied up in sectarianism.
-In a power-sharing system set up after the Lebanese civil war ended in 1990, the position of the president must go to a Christian, while the prime minister post can only go to someone who is Sunni Muslim.
+In a power-sharing system set up after the Lebanese civil war ended in 1990, the position of the president must go to a Christian, while the prime minister post can go only to someone who is Sunni Muslim.
 The system only exacerbates deep divisions in Lebanon, protesters say, with politicians often pitting religious communities against each other.

 "Hela-Hela-Hela-Hela-Ho Gebran Bassil K** Emmo"